YeOldeDM/lets-godot-roguelike/pages/step-2-collision.md

 ### Eight Degrees Of Freedom
 In my opinion, the best keys to use for our 8-directional movement are the "outer ring" of the keypad.
 Unfortunately, enough keyboards out there don't have dedicated keypads for us to be able to rely on them as a primary control scheme.
 So we want to provide an alternative for those poor souls.
+Fortunately for us, we can assign as many input events as we like to a single action!
+We can bind both sets of keys to our `step_` actions.
 ```
 7 8 9
 4 5 6